How does your belay device affect impact forces?

 Fortunately, high fall factors are rare and usually avoidable.
 Here are some ways to mitigate them.

 A downside to using the Reverso (or similar device) is that by giving a softer catch, your climber might fall farther.
-This can obviously a problem in if there's a ledge or (ground) below them.
+This can obviously be a problem if there's a ledge or (ground) below them.

 Want to learn more?
 See these articles that cover similar studies by Petzl.